 Visitation will be held at Vondel L. Smith & Sons Mortuary at South Lakes 4000 S.W.
 119th OKC 73173

-To send flowers in memory of Freda Mae Mulhall, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Freda Mae Mulhall, please visit our Heartfelt Sympathies Store.

 Sunday from 12-8 PM